 - Service-Learning is a Passion for Wittenberg Students and Dr. Rosenberg (2014)

-For the last four years I have been able to combine my interest in African-American history, American racial history, and my love of baseball in a class on the "Negro Leagues."
-I have also recently begun to teach a survey class which focuses on the African-American struggle for freedom and equality from the 17th century to today.
+For the last fifteen years I have been able to combine my interest in African-American history, American racial history, and my love of baseball in a class on the "Negro Leagues."

 - Ph.D.
 Indiana University

 - 2018 H.O.
 Hirt Endowed Professor of History

 - 2014 Appointed Honorary Consul for the Kingdom of Lesotho